-What you must pay when

-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued)

-cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient.

-\$100 copay for Medicare-covered services provided in an outpatient hospital.

-\$75 copay for Medicare-covered services provided in an ambulatory surgical center.

-Over-the-Counter (OTC) Items

-You receive a \$85 benefit allowance every three months to use toward the purchase of eligible items.
-Any unused or remaining allowance amount is forfeited and does not roll over to the next quarter.
+Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) cost-sharing amounts for outpatient surgery.
+Even if you stay in the \$0 copay for Medicare-covered hospital overnight, you might still be considered an outpatient. services provided in an outpatient hospital. \$0 copay for Medicare-covered services provided in an ambulatory surgical center.
+Over-the-Counter (OTC) Items You receive a \$135 benefit allowance every three months to use \$0 copay for the toward the purchase of eligible items.
+Any unused or remaining over-the-counter product allowance amount is forfeited and does not roll over to the next allowance. quarter.
 You will also receive an Over-the-Counter catalog by mail with more information about this benefit, including instructions for using it.